Exploring Disability in Horror Films

 A Quiet Place Day One

-Similarly, my mom, who does not like horror movies, saw The Quiet Place: Day One with my partner (without seeing the first two lol).
+Similarly, another relative, who does not like horror movies, saw The Quiet Place: Day One with my partner (without seeing the first two lol).
 Her gamble of “Oh, just pick something I just want to go to the movies), really paid off because she loved the movie.
 The film incorporates the Samira lead character, played by Lupita Nyong’o, battling cancer, which adds layers to the story and provides a platform to showcase the strength and resilience of those with serious illnesses in the face of apocalyptic adversity.

 Navigating The Future of Disability in Horror